Hyperobjekt/ddk-map/CONTRIBUTING.md

 - Have a `Component.md` that document example usage
 - document props accepted using `Component.propTypes`
 - provide default props via `Component.defaultProps`

+## Updating data

+Several client-supplied data files are stored in s3 buckets.
+These files are loaded from different locations depending upon the `NODE_ENV` provided to the build script.

+* `development`: These files are loaded for local development environments.
+* `staging`: These file are staged at [https://hyperobjekt.github.io/untd-map](https://hyperobjekt.github.io/ddk-map) when new commits are pushed to the `staging` branch.
+* `production`: These files are loaded by the app when loaded into the production environment.